 All the questions above were asked once.
 This was the only Frequently Asked Question!

-Lata Hamilton is the Founder & CEO of Passion Pioneers, and as well as being a practising Change Manager, she's also a Career Coach.
+Lata Hamilton is the Founder & CEO of Passion Pioneers, and as well as being a practising Change Manager, she's also an Executive Coach.
 Keep your eye out for Part 2 next week with FAQs on "Leading Change", and Part 3 the week after with FAQs on "Change challenges & learnings" and "Impacts of COVID on Change".
-Remember to book your free Clarity Call to discuss the next steps to your career change into Change (or any other role!).
+Get in touch if you'd like any help with making your career change.
 And if you loved the webinar, pass the feedback on to General Assembly!